Ultimate Guide On How To Barrel Age At Home

 Not every liquor lends itself to this method.
 Spirits with higher alcohol percentages, like scotch and brandy, are best suited for the aging process.
 Most clear spirits, like vodka and tequila, taste better when bottled immediately after being distilled.
 Whichever you choose, use it to make one of your favorite cocktails, and serve it at your next party or an intimate get-together.

 If you’re aging a cocktail with bitters, use a higher proof spirit to balance the intensity.
 Place your barrel in a cool, dark area, like the pantry, basement or cellar.
 Once you’ve secured and stored your barrel, make sure to check it regularly for leaks.
 Trace amounts of liquid may seep out, but bigger leaks can compromise the quality.

-Traditionally made with whisky, the Old-Fashioned is a classic cocktail with timeless character.
-Swapping the whisky for bourbon offers a more mellow texture.
+Traditionally made with whiskey, the Old-Fashioned is a classic cocktail with timeless character.
+Swapping the whiskey for bourbon offers a more mellow texture.
 Use the recipe below as inspiration for your next at-home barrel aging session.

 This recipe fits a 3-liter barrel.

 An important factor is to never put the bitters in a barrel along with the cocktail unless your just barrel - aging bitters on their own.
 Bitter will take over anything you age and very quickly that will destroy all the major chunk of stuff you have in the barrel.
 We aged a drink with cardamom bitters for a week.

 This is science when we tell you that 10% of the whole volume will go away once the evaporation starts.
 A lot of this depends solely on the barrel and what you are trying to age.
 If you take something like barrel-aged chartreuse for a year then that's going to be slightly heavy in sugar and also a bit of molasses.
 So that means if you put in 12 bottles then you get 10 bottles of worth.
 The more time you reserve for aging, the more you are going to lose.